-Are you making it easy for your leads to say yes?
+Do you make it easy for your leads to say yes?
 Are you addressing their problem by offering a solution?
 Have you considered what objections they may have and provided clarification?
 Have you reiterated your USP?

 Have you offered the right solution and been convincing as to why you should be the one delivering it?
 Have you tempted the lead to such an extent as they see a purchase as a ‘no-brainer’?
 Have you made promises you intend to keep?

 Are you regularly giving your customers a reason to stay with you?
-Are you proving consistently that you are worthy of their business?
-Are you providing ongoing support and communication?
+How are you consistently proving that you are worthy of their business?
+Do you providing ongoing support and communication?
 Are you reminding your customers you value their business?